UoA-eResearch/deep-learning-tutorial-2019/introduction.md

 ![self-driving](https://media1.tenor.com/images/8456fab940258acf57869491f5cc18d3/tenor.gif?itemid=10697697)

-Maybe your phone is able to unlock by facial recognition
+Maybe your phone is able to unlock by facial recognition.

 ![facial-recognition](https://cdn.vox-cdn.com/thumbor/Izxk07irjgvKcoeA1z1tvc4geVY=/400x0/filters:no_upscale()/cdn.vox-cdn.com/uploads/chorus_asset/file/9865669/FoolishAlarmingAttwatersprairiechicken_max_14mb.gif)

-Or maybe you've heard of artificial intelligence being used in medicine
+Or maybe you've heard of artificial intelligence being used in medicine.

 ![med](https://storage.googleapis.com/gweb-uniblog-publish-prod/original_images/lung_cancer_scan.gif)

-These are all examples of Deep Learning
+These are all examples of deep learning and it's power.

 ## Deep learning is commonly heard of but what does it mean?